Updated: Jun 16

 There are other types of vanity press out there now who don't work so much on this model.
 Some of these places are even owned by big publishing houses.
 Yep, the big guns realise they could get in on the scam legally and help their own profit margins.

 The form these guys take is an online publisher.
 The key difference here is that they don't ask you to pay money for services upfront, which is at least better than the other model.
 You upload your novel to their website and their members read the novels online for free.
-The most voted popular stories get bumped to the top and once they pass a certain amount of votes the publisher considers if it's a book that they can take to market.
+The most voted popular stories get bumped to the top and once they pass a certain number of votes the publisher considers if it's a book that they can take to market.
 So, in one sense it is a publishing contract, but the percentage of books that make it through to that stage will be tiny.
 For the rest of the dreamers pinning their hopes on this system, they'll find themselves in the same situation as the traditional vanity press model whereby they have handed over their baby to people who are never going to do anything significant with it and couldn't care less what happens to it.
 Because it's been published on the publisher's website, first publishing rights have been given away and, unless the manuscript is so significantly changed it no longer resembles the manuscript published online, no other publisher will go near it.
 For those who think they would just self-publish it on their own, well, they probably first want to wrestle back the manuscript from these companies.
 Otherwise, it will be available for free on the web while the author slogs their guts out trying to get to the top of Amazon's ranking list with a paid version.
 Reclaiming work doesn't always meet with success.

 Another form is, again, no money upfront but the author is expected to 'earn out' the initial investment the publisher made on the book which paid for editing, design, marketing, etc. You might be thinking that this is normal practice in publishing - everyone's heard of authors earning out, right?
 Well, yes.
 And no.